SOS-CER/SOS-CER.github.io/_projects/labs/06-lab/06-lab-fsm.md

 ---
-title: CSC216 Lab 06 - Finite State Machines
+title: CSC 217 Lab 06 - Finite State Machines
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab06]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab06]
-description: CSC216 Lab 06 - Course Name Finitie State Machine
+description: CSC 217 Lab 06 - Course Name Finitie State Machine
 navigation: on
 pagegroup: 06-lab
 ---

-# CSC216 Lab 06 Course Name Finite State Machine
+# CSC 217 Lab 06 Course Name Finite State Machine
 {% include iconHeader.html type="design" %}
 The university registrar has refined the rules for identifying a valid course name in the `PackScheduler` system.
 The rules can be modeled as a finite state machine.
 You'll start the process of adding the updated course name functionality by first designing the finite state machine that identifies a correct course name.